 Dignity Memorial LIFT®

 Dignity Memorial LIFT is a social support program that helps widows and widowers adjust to the loss of their spouses by socializing with others who share similar feelings and experiences.
-The LIFT program offers many engaging activities like luncheons, sporting events, holiday activities, day trips and educational seminars.
-There are no fees or dues to participate; LIFT members are only responsible for their own meals or personal expenses, and participation is not restricted to those who have been served by Dignity Memorial providers.
+The L.I.F.T. program offers many engaging activities like luncheons, sporting events, holiday activities, day trips and educational seminars.
+There are no fees or dues to participate; L.I.F.T. members are responsible only for their meals or personal expenses, and participation is not restricted to those who have been served by Dignity Memorial providers.
+Available at select Dignity Memorial locations.

 Grief support for professional caregivers